45Drives/cephgeorep/README.md

 # cephgeorep
 Ceph File System Remote Sync Daemon
 For use with a distributed Ceph File System cluster to georeplicate files to a remote backup server.
-This daemon takes advantage of Ceph's `rctime` directory attribute, which is the value of the highest `mtime` of all the files below a given directory tree.
+This daemon takes advantage of Ceph's `rctime` directory attribute, which is the value of the highest `mtime` of all the files below a given directory tree node.
 Using this attribute, it selectively recurses only into directory tree branches with modified files - instead of wasting time accessing every branch.

 ## Prerequisites
 You must have a Ceph file system. `rsync`, `scp`, or similar must be installed on both the local system and the remote backup.
 You must also set up passwordless SSH from your sender (local) to your receiver (remote backup) with a public/private key pair to allow rsync to send your files without prompting for a password.
 For compilation, boost development libraries are needed.
 The binary provided is statically linked, so the server does not need boost to run the daemon.